Dre Campbell Farm

 2. Lavender

-Considered one of the best flowers for garden pests, lavender keeps away all kinds of bad insects and related pests.
+Lavender is one of the best flowers for garden pests because it helps keep many harmful insects and related pests away.
 It repels flies, rodents, fleas, mosquitoes, no-see-ums, caterpillars, scorpions, and moths.

-Additionally, it adds a splash of color to your garden.
-Lavender can also add a sweet and relaxing fragrance to your home.
+Moreover, lavender adds a splash of color to your garden and a sweet and relaxing fragrance to your home.

 Order lavender seeds online.